Do brain cells have the same internal structures as your other cells?

 - What is the appearance of the Golgi apparatus?
 What is the function of the Golgi apparatus?

 - What is the function of mitochondria?
-What kind of membrane does a mitochondrion have?
 Do all cells have the same number of mitochondria?
 How can this situation be explained?

 - What is cytosol?
 How does this differ from cytoplasm?